terrytaylorbiz/portfolio/README.md

 # portfolio

-this is a collection of my docs.
+This is a collection of docs written by Terry Taylor (terrytaylorbiz@gmail.com).
+Give me a few days to copy docs and organize.